dralshehri/hijridate/CONTRIBUTING.md

 ```

 ## Need Help?
-Don't let anything to discourage you from making the pull request.
+Don't let anything discourage you from making the pull request.
 I can help you!
 Just go ahead and submit the pull request.